Water Scarcity: Emerging Risks and Implications

 Issues deriving from water scarcity could be of particular interest for the following insurers:

-• D&O: Certain industries are more prone to loss of investments due to water scarcity, which could lead to D&O liability.
-This is the case of the tech industry that highly relies on water supply for the production of semiconductors.
+- D&O: Certain industries are more prone to loss of investments due to water scarcity, which could lead to D&O liability.
+This is the case of the tech industry that highly relies on water supply for the production of semiconductors and the cooling of data centres.

 Water scarcity is a pressing global issue with far-reaching implications across various sectors, including pharmaceuticals, renewables, manufacturing, agriculture, and the insurance market.
 The increasing demand for water, coupled with the effects of climate change, has heightened the relevance of water scarcity risks for stakeholders.
 These sectors rely heavily on water for production, cooling, irrigation, and maintaining hygiene standards, making them particularly vulnerable to water shortages.
 The insurance market must adapt to these emerging risks, which include property damage, business interruption, and liability claims.